 Book your campus tour today by visiting Sherman.edu!

 Sherman College has been a vital part of Spartanburg, South Carolina for decades.
-In fact, Sherman’s in-house clinic has been providing affordable chiropractic care to Spartans for a long time – with close to 30,000 visits to the health center each year!
-But keeping Spartanburg’s population healthy and subluxation-free isn’t the only link Sherman and its students have with the city they call home.
+In fact, Sherman’s clinic has been providing affordable chiropractic care for a long time, close to 30,000 visits each year!

-If you’re thinking about enrolling at Sherman, here are just some of the advantages that come with making Spartanburg your home while you study chiropractic.
+If you’re thinking about enrolling at Sherman, here are some of the advantages that go with making Spartanburg your home while you study chiropractic.

 Spartanburg Offers Affordable Options for Chiropractic College Students